thomasWeise/distributedComputingExamples/hadoop/README.md

 ### 2.3.
 Building under Linux without Eclipse

-Under Linux, you can also simply run <code>make_linux.sh</code> in this project's folder to build the servlet without Eclipse, given that you have Maven installed.
+Under Linux, you can also simply run `make_linux.sh` in this project's folder to build the servlet without Eclipse, given that you have Maven installed.

 ### 2.4.
 Setting Up a Single-Node Hadoop Cluster

 In order to test our example, we now need to set up a single-node Hadoop cluster.
 We therefore follow the guide given at [http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html).
 Here we provide the installation guide for Hadoop 2.7.2 Linux / Ubuntu.

-#### 2.4.1.
+### 2.4.1.
 Download, Unpacking, and Setup

+Here we discuss how to download and unpack Hadoop.
 <ol>
 <li>Install prerequisites by running <code>sudo apt-get install ssh rsync</code>.</li>
 <li>Go into a base folder where you want to install Hadoop.
 Let's call this folder <code>X</code>.<</li>